 It was a good course, though I would include more coursework and exercises in R to assist with comprehending a difficult subject.
 Overall, good course for something that's difficult to teach.

-About the Statistics with R Specialization
+About the Data Analysis with R Specialization

 Frequently Asked Questions